-The following are frequently asked questions (FAQs) asked by students who are from outside the United States and are interested in California College of the Arts.
+The following are frequently asked questions (FAQs) from student outside the United States who are interested in California College of the Arts.

 - Am I considered an international applicant?

-- How long will it take to receive an admissions decision?
+- When will I get an admissions decision?

 - What is the application deadline?